SKA National Hockey Arena

-Commissioned by the Russian Hockey Federation for Saint Petersburg, the SKA Sports and Concert Complex required an architectural identity that could match the passion and energy of ice hockey while serving as a year-round civic venue.
+Commissioned by the Russian Hockey Federation for Saint Petersburg, the SKA National Hockey Arena is conceived as a large-scale urban intervention rather than a single building.
+The arena anchors a campus that folds fitness-oriented parks, open-air amphitheaters, and food and entertainment venues into generous new green space — a year-round civic destination calibrated to the energy of ice hockey and the daily life of the city.
 The facade concept surrounds the 30,000-square-meter volume in an atmospheric cover that brings a forward-looking identity to the building.

 Facade & Canopy